 Donate by PayPal here: https://cityvoicesdesmoines.org/how-you-can-help/

-CONGRATULATIONS TO CHELSEA DUBCZAK, CITY VOICES TEACHING ARTIST, AND THE NEWLY CROWNED MISS IOWA 2017!
-CHELSEA WILL BE REPRESENTING IOWA (AND CITY VOICES!)
-IN THE MISS AMERICA CONTEST THIS FALL!
+CONGRATULATIONS TO CHELSEA DUBCZAK, CITY VOICES TEACHING ARTIST, AND MISS IOWA 2017!
+CHELSEA REPRESENTED IOWA (AND CITY VOICES!)
+IN THE MISS AMERICA CONTEST LAST SEPTEMBER, AND WON THE NON-FINALIST TALENT AWARD!
 WE COULDN’T BE PROUDER!!

 OUR MISSION: City Voices is a nonprofit organization that provides high quality, individualized voice instruction to underprivileged students in the Des Moines area.
 Helping students build these skills allows them to more effectively participate in vocal music opportunities around them, including their school and community programs.
 We also believe that, in doing so, we are mitigating inequalities, facilitating student access to experiences that are frequently out of reach due to a lack of financial resources.